-DWR recommends that, for transparency purposes, meetings held by the Task Force or alternative process be public, with meeting information posted online for easy access.
+Meetings held by the Task Force or alternative process should be public to improve transparency and accountability with meeting information posted online and onsite for easy access.
 Depending on the member composition, a convening of the Task Force does not automatically trigger compliance requirements of the Brown Act.
-Rather, most task forces were advisory in nature and, therefore, do not include elected officials or decision-makers as members.
-Counties should consult their legal counsel to define best practices for meeting announcements and associated actions, if needed, for Brown Act compliance.
-If there is a potential for a quorum, proper notification should be made.
+Rather, most task forces are advisory in nature and, therefore, do not include elected officials or decision-makers as members.
+Counties should consult their legal counsel to define best practices for meeting announcements and associated actions, and, if needed, for Brown Act compliance.
+If there is a potential for a guorum, proper notification should be made.
 In some cases, a meeting can be noticed as a special meeting to allow for a quorum to be present and for certain topics to be raised, and to clarify whether any decisions would be made during the meeting.